byu-cpe/ecen526_website/_pages/overview.md

 - **Exam**.
 There will be one midterm about halfway through the semester.
 Sorry.

-- **Group Paper Review**.
-It is helpful to discuss and review papers with other people.
-You will be assigned a group to select and review a paper together.
+- **Paper Review Presentation**.
+You will be giving a presentation on a paper that you have reviewed.

 - **Course Project**.
 A semester-long project where you can choose the topic.